San Francisco Proper Hotel

 In the Area

 Downtown Market Street, long regarded the city’s scruffier side, is slowly transforming, thanks to an influx of tech start-ups and Michelin-starred chefs.
-At the intersection of Market, McAllister and Jones, you’re within easy reach of Embarcadero Boulevard (board the cruise to Alcatraz here), the Ferry Building’s farmer’s market, Union Square, the San Francisco War Memorial, and the outdoor galleries of SFMOMA, fresh from a 2016 expansion.
+At the intersection of Market, McAllister and Jones, you’re within easy reach of Embarcadero Boulevard (board the cruise to Alcatraz here), the Ferry Building’s farmer’s market, Union Square, the San Francisco War Memorial, and the outdoor galleries of SFMOMA.
 Take the ten-minute walk to City Hall, where the dome channels the one crowning St. Peter’s Basilica in Rome.
 Looking to go further afield?
 Lucky for you, the city’s underground BART and Muni trains stop right outside the hotel.

 How to Get There